christopher5106/christopher5106.github.io/_posts/2015-03-17-deployment-from-your-pc-to-your-cloud-best-practice.markdown

 - available skills on the market

-- durability of the technology
+- durability, support and technical cases on the technology

-- support and technical cases on the technology
+- compatibility with other technologies and standards, and availability of connectors (no need to re-develop everything)

-Standards are not only those created by standardization organizations such as W3C, there are also **standards de facto**, technologies adopted world-wide, such as proprietary Microsoft Windows for softwares, or opensource technologies with their communities.
+Standards are not only those created by standardization organizations such as W3C, but there are also **standards de facto**, that is technologies adopted world-wide, such as proprietary Microsoft Windows for softwares, or opensource technologies with their huge communities.

 In the case of deployment, we have chance because there is a technology, *Chef*, that meets all the criteria :